mfields/nighthawk/readme.txt

 	- Top
 	- Bottom

-* Custom widget areas
-	- Discussion Guidelines
-	- 3 all-purpose widgetize bottom areas.
+* 3 all-purpose widgetized areas are located at the bottom of every template.

 * Native support for custom post post_types and taxonomies